bstachmann/git-workshop/headings/branches-und-tags/index.en.md

-# Branches und Tags
+# Branches and Tags

 ---

-## Lernziele
+## Learning Objectives

-Wie kann man mit Branches parallele Entwicklungsstränge in Git organisieren?
+How can branches be used to organize parallel development streams in Git?

-* Branches zeigen auf Commits
+* Branches point to commits
-* Wechseln zwischen Branches
+* Switching between branches
-* Merge (einfache Fälle)
+* Merge (simple cases)
 * Workflow: Feature Branching
-* Versionen mit Tags markieren
+* Mark versions with tags